finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 # **BuildTransactionsForPortfolioGroup**
 > VersionedResourceListOfOutputTransaction BuildTransactionsForPortfolioGroup (string scope, string code, TransactionQueryParameters transactionQueryParameters, DateTimeOffset? asAt = null, string filter = null, List<string> propertyKeys = null, int? limit = null, string page = null)

-[EARLY ACCESS] BuildTransactionsForPortfolioGroup: Build transactions for transaction portfolios in a portfolio group
+BuildTransactionsForPortfolioGroup: Build transactions for transaction portfolios in a portfolio group

 Build transactions for transaction portfolios in a portfolio group over a given interval of effective time.
 When the specified portfolio in a portfolio group is a derived transaction portfolio, the returned set of transactions is the  union set of all transactions of the parent (and any grandparents etc.) and the specified derived transaction portfolio itself.